bartbutenaers/node-red-contrib-ui-svg/README.md

       "attributeValue": "green"
    }
    ```
-   When the specified element doesn't have the specified attribute, nothing will happen and in the browser console log an entry will appear (to indicate that the specified element attribute doesn't exist).
+   When the specified element does not have the specified attribute, nothing will happen and, in the browser console log an entry will appear (to indicate that the specified element attribute doesn't exist).

-+ Use command ***set_attribute*** to update the value of an *existing* SVG element attribute, or create the attribute when it doesn't exist yet:
++ Use command ***set_attribute*** to update the value of an *existing* SVG element attribute, or create the attribute when it does not exist yet:
    ```
    "payload": {
       "command": "set_attribute",